Sylius/Sylius/docs/customization/api.rst

 Adding a field to response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's say that you want to serialize existing field named ``averageRating`` to ``Product`` in admin response so the administrator would be able to check what is products average rating.
+Let's say that you want to serialize existing field named ``averageRating`` to ``Product`` in admin response so the administrator would be able to check what is the average rating of product.

 First let's copy serialization configuration file named ``Product.xml`` from ``%kernel.project_dir%/vendor/sylius/sylius/src/Sylius/Bundle/ApiBundle/Resources/config/serialization/``
 to ``config/serialization/Product.xml``